o1-labs/rfcs/0004-dockerised-local-network.md

 ## Prior art

 Dockerization is a common practice in software development, particularly for applications that require complex setup processes or that need to run in isolated environments.
 Many blockchain projects also provide Docker images for their nodes or other components, recognizing the benefits of Docker in terms of simplicity, reproducibility, and resource efficiency.

-## Unresolved questions

-- What is the best way to handle the building phase?
-And how can we ensure that the Docker image is kept up-to-date with the latest changes to the Mina Daemon and other components?
-  - Should we add additional Minaprotocol CI job to periodically (say, once a day) build the lightweight Mina Daemon, build Docker image and publish it on behalf of O(1) Labs Docker Hub account?
-  - Which Mina branches should be used to prepare the corresponding Docker images with the lightweight Mina Network inside?